+Country/Region Short name Definition

+Luxembourg LUXEMBOU

+Madagascar MADAGASCAR

+Malaysia MALAYSIA

-Country/Region Short name Definition Luxembourg LUXEMBOU Madagascar MADAGASCAR Malaysia MALAYSIA Malta MALTA At its fifteenth session, the Conference of the Parties decided to amend Annex I to the Convention to include Malta (Decision 3/CP.15).
+Malta MALTA At its fifteenth session, the Conference of the Parties decided to amend Annex I to the Convention to include Malta (Decision 3/CP.15).
 The amendment entered into force on 26 October 2010.

-Mauritius MAURITIUS Mexico MEXICO Data start in 1971.
-Republic of Moldova MOLDOVA Data for the Republic of Moldova are available starting in 1990.
-Prior to that, they are included in Former Soviet Union.
-Mongolia MONGOLIA Data for Mongolia are available starting in 1985.
-Prior to that, they are included in Other Asia.
+Mauritius MAURITIUS

+Mexico MEXICO

+Republic of Moldova MOLDOVA

+Mongolia MONGOLIA

 Montenegro MONTENEGRO Data for Montenegro are available starting in 2005.
 From 1990 to 2004, data for Montenegro are included in Serbia.
 Prior to 1990, data are included in Former Yugoslavia.

 Morocco MOROCCO Morocco is an IEA Association country, therefore it is included in the IEA and Accession/Association countries aggregate (IEA Family).

+Mozambique MOZAMBIQUE

-Mozambique MOZAMBIQUE Myanmar MYANMAR Data are reported on a fiscal year basis.
-By convention data for the fiscal year that starts on 1 April Y and ends on 31 March Y+1 are labelled as year Y Namibia NAMIBIA Electricity data are reported on a fiscal year basis.
+Myanmar MYANMAR Data are reported on a fiscal year basis.
+By convention data for the fiscal year that starts on 1 April Y and ends on 31 March Y+1 are labelled as year Y

+Namibia NAMIBIA Electricity data are reported on a fiscal year basis.
 By convention data for the fiscal year that starts on 1 July Y and ends on 31 June Y+1 are labelled as year Y. Data for Namibia are available starting in 1991.
 Prior to that, they are included in Other Africa.

 Nepal NEPAL Data are reported on a fiscal year basis.
 By convention data for the fiscal year that starts on 1 July Y and ends on 30 June Y+1 are labelled as year Y.

+Netherlands NETHLAND Excludes Suriname, Aruba and the other former the Netherlands Antilles (Bonaire, Curaçao, Saba, Saint Eustatius and Sint Maarten).